Conveyor belt sushi: Conveyor operation

 The sushi conveyor consists of a thin, narrow conveyor designed to fit within the tight confines of a sushi restaurant.
-Virtually 100% of sushi conveyors made in Japan are manufactured in Ishikawa Prefecture.
+Nearly 100% of sushi conveyors made in Japan are manufactured in Ishikawa Prefecture.

 The standard conveyor uses a specially designed plastic crescent top chain.
 The chain actually runs on its side (on its link plates), with the crescent plate attached to the other side plate by means of a snap pin.
 This gives the chain a very small bending radius and allows the conveyor to make the tight corners found in most conveyor belt sushi restaurants.
 Further, the horizontal layout means that there is no return side of the chain, which not only eliminates chain sag and sliding with the roller, but allows for a much shallower design.

 Major chain companies can offer different pin materials (stainless steel being common), plate shapes, surface treatments, and so on depending on the individual application.
-Many customers are also turning to sushi conveyor manufacturers for custom designed plates to go with their conveyor.
+Many customers are also turning to sushi conveyor manufacturers for custom-designed plates to go with their conveyor.
 Innovations in sushi conveyors include chainless designs for quieter operation and design/layout freedom, multi-tiered conveyors to allow for more sushi to be displayed in limited spaces, and high speed lanes for custom orders.